 We can also recommend as appropriate supplements from Theralogix™ that have been proven to help with fertility.
 They include CoQ10, Inositol, and prenatal vitamins.
 There are also supplements available for men to improve sperm quality.

 Metformin is often used to treat type 2 diabetes, but it can also lower insulin and blood sugar levels in women with PCOS.
-As well as stimulating ovulation, encouraging regular monthly periods, and lowering the risk of miscarriage, metformin can also have other long-term health benefits, such as lowering high cholesterol levels.
+As well as stimulating ovulation, encouraging regular monthly periods, and lowering the risk of miscarriage, metformin can also have other long-term health benefits, such as making cholesterol levels lower.

 Are there any real success stories of getting pregnant with PCOS?

 Tiffany came to Fertility Cloud after three cycles of Clomid and two cycles of Letrozole ovulation induction.
-She was a twenty-eight-year-old woman who had not been pregnant previously, diagnosed with PCOS at age twenty-one and has been on birth control until she started trying to get pregnant.
+She was a 28-year old woman who had not been pregnant previously, diagnosed with PCOS at age twenty-one and has been on birth control until she started trying to get pregnant.

 Testing confirmed the diagnosis of PCOS.
 Unfortunately, she did not ovulate on clomiphene and her initial trial of letrozole.
 Our approach was to make her ovaries more sensitive to ovulation induction.
 We started her on metformin and a small dose of dexamethasone.
 Then we increased her dose of letrozole.
 She ovulated in the first month and became pregnant after three cycles.